3 years full-time

 You will help people of all ages from children through to older adults and from a variety of backgrounds.
 Your clients may be experiencing difficulties including anxiety, depression, anorexia nervosa, substance misuse or psychosis.

-As a mental health nurse you will have considerable independence in planning and delivering care, while at the same time you will be a key player in a multi-agency team.
+As a mental health nurse you will have considerable independence in planning and delivering care, while at the same time being a key player in a multi-agency team.

 As a student in the Department of Health Sciences you will experience the benefits of a large multidisciplinary department offering a broad range of taught and research courses, combined with extensive practice experience in the health and social care field.